 Graduate student Johnnie Paola Cullinane has found another home at Stony Brook University, one that presents much-desired challenges while making her feel like she belongs.

-Currently studying for a master’s degree in Human Resource Management in the School of Professional Development, Cullinane, who is from Floral Park, New York, graduated from John Jay College with a bachelor’s degree in forensic psychology.
+Studying for a master’s degree in Human Resource Management (HRM) in the School of Professional Development (SPD), Cullinane, who is from Floral Park, NY, graduated from John Jay College with a bachelor’s degree in forensic psychology.
 She considered becoming a police officer or enlisting in the military, and looked into both extensively, taking the Suffolk County and NYPD exams while contacting Navy and Air Force recruiters.

 “The moment that changed everything was when I walked in to the Navy recruiting office,” she said of the turning point in early 2014.
 “A sense of peace washed over me, and I knew that is where I belonged in that moment.”